OpenSourceEconomics/econ-project-templates/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/OpenSourceEconomics/econ-project-templates/main.svg)](https://results.pre-commit.ci/latest/github/OpenSourceEconomics/econ-project-templates/main)

 This project provides a template for economists aimed at facilitating the production of reproducible research using Python.
-We provide a directory structure, a workeed example, ioand many helpful modern tools.
+We provide a directory structure, a worked example, and many helpful modern tools.
 At its core, the computational pipeline uses [pytask](https://pytask-dev.readthedocs.io/en/stable/index.html) to ensure reproducibility.
 While the example focuses on Python, running [R](https://github.com/pytask-dev/pytask-r),